Fizzyo/Creating-Games-for-Fizzyo/README.md

 Once you have your game ready, just submit a Pull Request (PR) using the instructions below.

+## How to design games for children
+These principles create a common language that describes how to make great digital experiences for children.
+They talk about the tricky details that can sometimes be difficult to pinpoint or articulate when they’re missing.  http://www.bbc.co.uk/gel/guidelines/how-to-design-for-children you can also get a selection of audio assets from http://bbcsfx.acropolis.org.uk/

 ## Building Games for the Fizzyo project

 ### Step 1.
 Register on Github